 The overall strategy was to ensure a rigorous, challenging, and innovative program that includes a focus on technology.
 We ensured that teachers had materials they needed to teach with rigor and to challenge our students.
-All teachers participated in STEAM, field trips.
-Each grade level received science instruction in the lab weekly.
-The teachers were able to go through a process of school wide alignment and move into more standards based teaching model.
+Teachers uses various online platforms to engage students during virtual learning.
+Students also attended virtual field trips with their teachers.